sgtSeme4ki/feelQuote/README.md

 TODO:

+-SwipeCards for quotes

-Backend with SQLite and algorithm for quoteRetrievel (https://github.com/sgtSeme4ki/feelQuoteQuoteRetrieval)
+-Backend with SQLite and algorithm for quoteRetrievel (https://github.com/sgtSeme4ki/feelQuoteQuoteRetrieval)